 The Credential and The Assessments

-The Florida Ready to Work Credential is a personalized certificate, issued by the state of Florida and signed by Governor Rick Scott.
+The Florida Ready to Work Credential and Soft Skills is a personalized certificate, issued by the state of Florida and signed by the Governor.